 However, I’ve learned how helpful it is to have 2 savings dedicated to unexpected situations.
 The two types of savings for emergencies are the rainy day fund and the opportunity fund.

 A rainy day fund is exactly how it sounds.
 It’s used for rainy days which are moments like a flat tire or an unexpected medical bill.
 I recommend having at least $500 in a rainy day fund or the amount of your auto insurance deductible.
 I use to keep $1,000 in my rainy day fund to cover, at the minimum, my deductible.
 In the event my main mode of transportation to my income paying job needed work, I had peace of mind knowing I had my deductible covered.

 The opportunity fund is just a better way to think about the time when you unexpectedly lose your job, hours are reduced, or you’re hospitalized.
 I recommend at least 6 months of basic living expenses saved to support you during a “no income” emergency.
-I call it an opportunity fund because you regain back the time you once spent at work to explore new job opportunities with little stress.
+I call it an opportunity fund because you regain back the time you once spent at work to explore new job opportunities with less stress.